Mortgage support

 What happens if I miss a repayment?

-If you miss a payment on your mortgage, it will show up on your credit report for six years.
+If you miss a payment on your mortgage, it will show up on your credit report for six years and it might also impact your ability to secure other means of credit.
 If you miss lots of payments, your lender may take legal action and your home could be repossessed.
 Always make sure you can comfortably afford the monthly repayments before taking out a mortgage.

 What is an early repayment charge?